World Bank's Kim abruptly resigns to join infrastructure firm

 President Donald Trump, however, will wield strong influence in choosing Kim’s successor as the United States holds a controlling share of the World Bank’s voting rights.

+“The world is suspicious of the Trump administration, which has a different agenda for the bank,” Sobel said in a phone interview.
+“If they were to put forward somebody that is hardline, that would engender a reaction and antipathy.”

+The World Bank’s board will still need to reach a consensus on a candidate, and a more moderate U.S. nominee would have a better chance of winning approval, he added.

-A spokeswoman for the U.S. Treasury, which oversees the U.S. voting interest in the World Bank said: “We appreciate Mr. Kim’s service to the World Bank,” adding that Treasury Secretary Steven Mnuchin “looks forward to working with his fellow governors in selecting a new leader.”
+A spokeswoman for the U.S. Treasury, which oversees the U.S. voting interest in the World Bank, said that Treasury Secretary Steven Mnuchin “looks forward to working with his fellow governors in selecting a new leader.”

 David Malpass, the Treasury’s undersecretary for international affairs, has questioned the need for additional resources for the World Bank and other international financial institutions, arguing instead that the lenders should focus more of their resources on poorer countries and lend less to middle-income countries such as China.